Last Modified: May 20, 2019

-Due to the short time between Students requiring funding and starting school, we rely on a network of Partners that fund Zomia Students upfront, which we then recover via crowdfunding loans on the Site.
+Due to the short time between Students requiring funding and starting school, we rely on a network of Partners that fund Zomia Students upfront, which we then recover via crowdfunding on the Site.
 We call this process “pre-funding,” and the process of Lenders crowdfunding Student loans “backfilling.”
 Both pre-funding and backfilling play critical roles in our ability to reach Students.
-Pre-funding loans prevents a situation in which Students are accepted to a university but cannot raise funds on the Site in time to start classes.
-Our pre-funders include individuals and institutions that have agreed to back Students before they are listed on the Site.
+Pre-funding loans prevents a situation in which Students are accepted to a university but cannot secure sufficient funds on the Site in time to start classes.
+Our pre-funders include individuals and institutions that have agreed to support Students before they are listed on the Site.
 Backfilling is important because it replaces the pre-funding commitment, which allows the pre-funders to put their funds towards future students.
 Once you backfill a loan, your support is directly tied to the Student(s) you support.
-You receive updates on the Student’s progress through school and, once they enter repayment, a percentage of their overall repayment.
+You receive updates on the Student’s progress in school and, once they enter repayment, a percentage of each repayment.

-Repayments to Lender accounts are distributed proportionally to the Lender based on the percentage of support the Lender provides of the Student’s whole loan.
-For example, if a Lender provides $100 of a Student’s $1,000 loan (or 10% of the total loan), then that Lender would receive 10% of the Student’s repayment.
-If the Student made a $50 repayment each month, then the Lender would receive $5 each month from the Student.
-In the event a Student’s income and repayment amount change, the Lender would receive a different amount in repayment from the Student.
-As repayments to Lenders are tied directly to their Student repayments, Lenders only receive payments when the Students’ they’ve supported make a repayment.
+Repayments to Lender accounts are distributed proportionally based upon the percentage of support the Lender provides of the Student’s total loan.
+For example, if a Lender provides $100 of a Student’s $1,000 loan (or 10% of the total loan), that Lender will receive 10% of each repayment made by the Student.
+If the Student makes $50 monthly payments, the Lender’s account is credited for payment of $5 from the Student every month.
+In the event a Student’s income and repayment amount change, the Lender will receive a different repayment amount from the Student.
+Because repayments to Lenders are linked directly to their Students, Lenders only receive payments when the Students they’ve supported make repayments.

 Student loans & risk